A guide to holidays in Grizedale and Satterthwaite

 Located within easy reach of three of the Lake District’s best-loved lakes, Lake Windermere, Coniston Water and Esthwaite Water, there’s plenty of waterside scenery to be seen nearby.
 For a wider choice of amenities and attractions, you can also visit Hawkshead and Near and Far Sawrey, which both have interesting connections to Beatrix Potter.
 They both also have a choice of cafés and pubs to dine at, perfect for a self-catering holiday.

-If you’ve been inspired to plan a holiday to Grizedale and Satterthwaite, take a look at our full collection of Grizedale holiday cottages and Satterthwaite accommodation and find your perfect place to stay.
+If you’ve been inspired to plan a holiday to Grizedale and Satterthwaite, take a look at our full collection of holiday cottages, lodges and accommodation in Grizedale Forest and Satterthwaite.